nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 > You are asked to `sign` a transaction on bonding so that the Mixnet smart contract is able to map your Nym address to your node.
 This allows us to create a nonce for each account and defend against replay attacks.

 #### Via the CLI (power users)
-If you want to bond your mix node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.
+If you want to bond your Mix Node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.

 ### Running your Gateway